-- 1 cup heavy cream OR half & half
+- 1 cup heavy cream - see note

 - Add tomatoes, tomato sauce, and next 7 ingredients (through broth) to a slow cooker/crockpot.
 Cover and cook for 2 hours on high or 4-8 hours on low.
 (If you are home, give it a stir every now and then and scrape down the sides)

 - About 30-40 minutes before serving transfer soup to a blender or food processor and puree until smooth, then return to crock pot.

 - Prepare the roux.
 Begin by melting the butter in a medium sauce pan over medium heat.

 - Add flour to melted butter and stir until flour clumps up.
 Slowly whisk in the heavy cream (or half & half) until mixture is thickened and smooth.
 Add roux and parmesan cheese to crockpot and stir to combine.

 - Allow to cook another 20-30 minutes until cheese is completely melted.
 Give it a good stir before serving.
 Top with additional basil and parmesan cheese if desired.

 Excellent; this will replace my usual go to tomato soup recipe.